 What is the Neuman Systems Model?

-- Many known, unknown, and universal stressors exist.
-Each differs in its potential for disturbing a client’s usual stability level or normal line of defense.
-The particular interrelationships of client variables at any point in time can affect the degree to which a client is protected by the flexible line of defense against possible reaction to stressors.
+- Stressors are Ubiquitous.
+Many known, unknown, and universal stressors exist, and each has a differing potential to disturb the client’s usual stability (normal line of defense).
+The particular interrelationships of a client’s variables at any given time will affect how much the flexible line of defense can protect against a stressor.

 Major Concepts of Neuman Systems Model